 I believe that "happy" is a choice.
 Just as sad, mad, and scared are.
 We can choose to be happy just as we can choose to be angry.
 While we cannot always control the things that happen to us, we do have control over our reactions to them.

-Sometimes bad things happen to us, and we temporarily lose our happy.
+Sometimes bad things happen to us, and we temporarily lose our happiness.
 Sometimes nothing happens, but we still have trouble finding it.
-It's not always easy to choose happy.
+It's not always easy to choose "happy".
 In fact, it's often the more difficult route.
 It can take time and lots of practice to train ourselves (and remind ourselves) to choose happy.

 First and foremost is to decide that we really DO want to be happy.
 There are still many people who would rather wallow in self-pity, hatred, or anger.
 If that is the case, these examples probably won't help.

 Each morning when I open my eyes I say to myself: I, not events, have the power to make me happy or unhappy today.
 I can choose which it shall be.
 Yesterday is dead, tomorrow hasn't arrived yet.
 I have just one day, today, and I'm going to be happy.— Groucho Marx

 Do you need to read and write something to learn it?

 Make a vision board or hang sayings and posters to remind you.

 Does it sink in better if you listen and speak aloud?

 Keep your iPod/listening devices charged and handy.

 Will role playing or watching an example be a help?